LuShenJ/PyEMILI/manual/Line_finding.md

 Spec_line_finding('J0608_03may2019MagE.fits')
 ```

-The input file could be a FITS file ends with `.fits`, `.fit` or `.fits.gz`, and also could be a text file that the first column is wavelength, and second is flux. if successful (if not, you can read the spectrum yourself and generate a text file), in the terminal will print:
+The input file could be a FITS file that ends with `.fits`, `.fit` or `.fits.gz`, and also could be a text file that the first column is wavelength, and the second is flux. if successful (if not, you can read the spectrum yourself and generate a text file), the terminal will print:

 ```
 Try Finding Spectrum From FITS File.